 Here is the thing that nobody really says to you:

 So, hype yourself up, don’t fade out, and show up when you would rather sleep for a week.
-Consistency is the greatest cheat code in which no one really talks about.
+Consistency is the greatest cheat code that no one really talks about.

-You are better prepared than you realise.
-Really.
+You are more prepared than you realise.
+Seriously.

 Also, don’t be selfish; share the love.
-Pass this along to your friends in order to help them up!
+Pass this along to your friends to help them up!